wynn0123/cap/docs/guide/standalone.md

-# Cap Standalone client
+# Standalone server

 ## Installation

 Cap Standalone is a self-hosted version of Cap's backend that allows you to spin up a server to validate and create challenges so you can use it with languages other than JS.

-To install Cap Standalone, you need to have Docker installed on your server.
-You can find instructions on how to install Docker [here](https://docs.docker.com/get-docker/).

-Once you have Docker installed, you can run the following command to pull the image:
+To install Cap Standalone, you need to have [Docker](https://docs.docker.com/get-docker/) installed on your server.
+Once you have it installed, you can run the following command to pull the image:

 ```bash
 docker pull tiago2/cap:latest
 ```

+> [!NOTE]
+> Both `x86_64` (amd64) and `arm64` architectures are supported.
+Docker Engine 20.10 or higher is recommended

 Then, to run the server, use the following command: